johnnovak/RML-Amiga/website/docs/manual/hard-drive-games.md

 of games that don't have official hard drive installers can be still run cleanly from a hard drive by employing a few simple tricks.
-It's important to note that none of these tricks involve modifying the game's executable or data files---such hacks are not allowed in RML Amiga.
+It's important to note that none of these tricks involve modifying the game's executable or data files --- such hacks are not allowed in RML Amiga.

 <figure markdown="span">
   ![Amiga 500 with GVP A500-HD+ side expansion](images/amiga-500-gvp.jpg)